-- 4.3 As indicated in Table 2 above, the 10 year average of crushed rock sales in the West of England between 2005 and 2014 is 3.45 million tonnes. - 4.4 However both South Gloucestershire and North Somerset Councils in their Core Strategies have identified crushed rock requirements using the WoE sub-regional apportionment figure of 79.10 million tonnes for the period 2005 - 2020, and extrapolating this figure to 2026.
-Using this figure, the annualised requirement is 4.94mt. - 4.5 The Core Strategy requirements reflect a splitting of the West of England figure 60:40 between South Gloucestershire and North Somerset, to reflect past sales, with South Gloucestershire taking the higher percentage.
+- As indicated in Table 2 above, the 10 year average of crushed rock sales in the West of England between 2006 and 2015 is 3.4 million tonnes. - However both South Gloucestershire and North Somerset Councils in their Core Strategies have identified crushed rock requirements using the WoE sub-regional apportionment figure of 79.10 million tonnes for the period 2005 2020, and extrapolating this figure to 2026.
+As indicated in paragraph 3.4, the annualised sub-regional apportionment is 4.94mt. - 5.5 The Core Strategy requirements reflect a splitting of the West of England figure 60:40 between South Gloucestershire and North Somerset, to reflect past sales, with South Gloucestershire taking the higher percentage.
 Historically the other unitary districts in the WoE, Bath and North East Somerset and Bristol City Council have never made a significant contribution to aggregates supply in the South West, due to the scale and nature of the mineral operations and the geology of those areas.
 This is likely to continue.
-South Gloucestershire and North Somerset have extensive permitted reserves of aggregates and together have historically made provision for the sub regional apportionment. - 4.6 Paragraph 3.10 above shows that the landbank for crushed rock for WoE as at the end of 2014 is over 29 years based on the sub regional apportionment (4.94mt) undertaken by SWRAWP, and over 42 years based on the 10 year sales average of 3.45mt.
+South Gloucestershire and North Somerset have extensive permitted reserves of aggregates and together have historically made provision for the sub regional apportionment. - Paragraph 4.10 above shows that the landbank for crushed rock for WoE as at the end of 2015 is over 29 years based on the sub regional apportionment (4.94mt), and over 43 years based on the 10 year sales average of 3.4mt.
 The latter is the appropriate means of landbank calculation, according to the national Planning Practice Guidance, paragraph 083.
 By that calculation the landbank is well beyond the life of both the South Gloucestershire and North Somerset Core Strategies, (which go forward to 2027 and 2026 respectively).
-It implies that a 10 year landbank for crushed rock could theoretically be maintained in WoE beyond 2040, without additional reserves being permitted.
+It implies that a 10 year landbank for crushed rock could theoretically be maintained in WoE beyond 2048, without additional reserves being permitted. - 5.7 However this assumes various factors such as that all the permitted reserves are readily deliverable.
+It does not take account of factors which could affect this, (for example the fact that a significant proportion of the permitted reserves are at mothballed quarries (Tytherington and Cromhall.))

-- 4.7 However this assumes various factors, such as that all the permitted reserves are readily deliverable.
-It does not take account of factors which could affect this, (for example the fact that a significant proportion of the permitted reserves are at mothballed quarries (Tytherington and Cromhall.)) - 4.8 Also the permitted reserves are not evenly distributed between quarries and between North Somerset and South Gloucestershire. - 4.9 In preparing Local Plans, South Gloucestershire and North Somerset Councils are taking account of such factors and the need for appropriate policies and allocations to help ensure a steady and adequate supply of aggregates.
-For example, in South Gloucestershire, the emerging Policies, Sites and Places Plan is proposing to roll forward two existing Preferred Areas in the South Gloucestershire Minerals and Waste Local Plan (2002), and also proposing a new allocation at Wickwar Quarry.
+- 5.8 Also the permitted reserves are not evenly distributed between quarries and between North Somerset and South Gloucestershire. - In preparing Local Plans, South Gloucestershire and North Somerset Councils are taking account of such factors and the need for appropriate policies and allocations to help ensure a steady and adequate supply of aggregates.
+For example, in South Gloucestershire, the recently adopted Policies, Sites and Places Plan has rolled forward two Preferred Areas from the South Gloucestershire Minerals and Waste Local Plan (2002), and made a new allocation at Wickwar Quarry.